 Indirect evidence for the lower perceptibility of the place contrasts in nasals has also been presented from the analyses of verbal art, such as rhyming and imperfect puns.
 It has been known that speakers can pair two non-identical sounds in rhyming (a pattern known as half rhymes) and imperfect puns.
-When they do so, they prefer to pair two similar sounds (Holtman, 1996; Steriade, 2003; Zwicky, 1976; Zwicky & Zwicky, 1986).
+When they do so, they prefer to pair two similar sounds (Holtman, 1996; Steriade, 2003; Zwicky, 1976; Zwicky, & Zwicky, 1986).
 Studies of Japanese hip hop rhymes (Kawahara, 2007) and imperfect puns (Kawahara & Shinohara, 2009) show that Japanese speakers are more willing to match nasal consonant pairs than oral consonant pairs.
-These comparisons in the Japanese data, however, are based on onset position, not in coda position.
+These comparisons in the Japanese data, however, are based on the pairing patterns onset position, not in coda position.
 Nasal pairs are also commonly found in English rock lyrics (Zwicky, 1976) and English imperfect puns (Zwicky & Zwicky, 1986), which appear in coda position (e.g. mine vs. tryin').
-However, no statistical comparisons are made between the frequencies of nasal pairs and those of oral consonant pairs.
+However, no statistical comparisons are made between the frequencies of nasal pairs and those of oral consonant pairs in these studies of English verbal art patterns.

-To summarize, the studies reviewed so far provide (indirect) evidence that place contrasts are less perceptible in nasals than in oral stops.
+To summarize, the studies reviewed so far provide evidence that place contrasts are less perceptible in nasals than in oral stops, although some of these studies may need to be interpreted with caution, given some complications discussed above.